-Intercollege Transfer Students transferring to the College of Education and Social Services for the Teacher Education programs are required to have a minimum overall grade point average of 2.5 or higher and it must be possible to earn an overall average of 3.0 before reaching program completion.
+Intercollege Transfer Students transferring to the College of Education and Social Services for the Teacher Education programs are required to have a minimum overall grade point average of 2.5 or higher and it must be possible to earn an overall average of 3.0 before reaching student teaching and program completion.

-Academic Major All students who enroll in the Teacher Education programs are required to complete a 30 hour (minimum) major in the liberal arts and sciences.
+Academic Major All students who enroll in the Teacher Education programs are required to complete a 30-hour (minimum) major in the liberal arts and sciences.
 It is essential for students to complete many liberal arts and sciences requirements during the first two years of their program.
 Copies of the options and the requirements are available through the Student Services Office, 528 Waterman and on the web at www.uvm. edu/~cessstsv/.
 Students are encouraged to select one Highly Qualified Teacher (HQT) approved content area.

-Students in Secondary Education complete a major (minimum 30 hours) and a minor (minimum 18 hours) from a very specific list of options.
+Students in Secondary Education complete a major (minimum 30 hours) and a minor (minimum 18 hours).

-Students in Middle Level Education complete an Individually Designed Interdisciplinary Major Concentration (IDIMC).
+Students in Middle Level Education complete an Individually Designed Interdisciplinary Major Concentration (IDIMC) which includes two HQT content areas.

-Students in Early Childhood, Early Childhood Special Education, Elementary, Family and Consumer Sciences, and Physical Education complete a 30 hour (minimum) major concentration and are strongly encouraged to select a specific discipline, but they also have the option of creating an Individually Designed Interdisciplinary Major Concentration (IDIMC).
+Students in Early Childhood, Early Childhood Special Education, Elementary, and Physical Education complete a 30-hour (minimum) major concentration and are strongly encouraged to select a specific discipline, but they also have the option of creating an Individually Designed Interdisciplinary Major Concentration (IDIMC).